 Service Bulletin #PIE0588A goes on to talk about battery discharge issues, which can’t be enjoyable to deal with, especially when someone is already running late for work.
 Hopefully, owners have roadside assistance because it is almost guaranteed they will need it with the Buick Enclave.

 Your Lemon Law Legal Rights

 Think you have a lemon?
-Sit back and let the experts work aid your lemon at no cost to you.
+Sit back and let the experts work out your lemon case at no cost to you.
 The law makes Buick pay legal fees.
 You may be able to get your lemon out of your life.
 Every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners like you.